groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-loading/load-svg-groupdocs-merger-java/_index.md

 implementation 'com.groupdocs:groupdocs-merger:latest-version'
 ```

 **Direct Download:**
 Download the latest version from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).

 ### License Acquisition

-Before starting, consider how you'll manage licensing.
-GroupDocs offers a free trial and temporary licenses to test their capabilities without limitations.
-For commercial use, purchasing a license is necessary.
+Before you start, decide how you’ll handle licensing:

-1. **Free Trial**: Download the library for limited feature testing.
+1. **Free Trial** – Ideal for quick evaluations; no feature restrictions.
-2. **Temporary License**: Request a temporary license for full access during evaluation.
+2. **Temporary License** – Request a time‑limited key for full‑feature testing.
-3. **Purchase**: Buy a license if you decide to incorporate GroupDocs into your production environment.
+3. **Purchase** – Obtain a perpetual license for production use.

 ### Basic Initialization

-Once set up, initializing GroupDocs.Merger is straightforward:
+The first step after adding the dependency is to create a `Merger` instance.

+The `Merger` class is GroupDocs.Merger’s core object that represents a single document (including SVG) in memory.
+It provides methods for loading, merging, and converting files.

 ```java
 import com.groupdocs.merger.Merger;